 He touchingly remembers his plastun students from his native Chertkiv, in the Ternopil region.
 About how I went fishing with them and went on trips - how the children lit a fire and set up tents.
 Learned how to care for and repair a bicycle.

-“Already at the beginning of the great war, when I served in a security company in Chertkov, we went on a bicycle trip,” says Sergeant Anatoly Petlevany and is touched, “Then, however, instead of 17 kilometers, we rode 37.
+“Already at the beginning of the big war, when I served in a security company in Chertkov, we went on a bicycle trip,” says Sergeant Anatoly Petlevany and is touched, “Then, however, instead of 17 kilometers, we rode 37.
 Everyone pedaled with such pleasure that then we asked to continue our journey.”

 But this “more,” unfortunately, will not happen soon, writes the Novinarnya publication.
 After all, Anatoly Petlevany, a businessman and social activist, is now at the front.
 Since June 2022, he has been fighting in the Donetsk region as the commander of the BM-21 Grad combat vehicle as part of the 81st airborne brigade of airborne assault forces.